 - ⅓ cup extra virgin olive oil

-- ¾ cup dried fruit (I used dried tart cherries, diced apricots and craisins)
+- ¾ cup dried fruit (I used dried tart cherries, diced apricots, and craisins)

 - Preheat oven to 300º.
-In a large bowl, mix together the oats, pistachios, coconut, almonds and salt.
+In a large bowl, mix together the oats, pistachios, coconut, almonds, and salt.

-- In a microwave safe measuring cup or bowl, warm the sugar, syrup and olive oil by microwaving at 30 second increments just till sugar is dissolved.
+- In a microwave-safe measuring cup or bowl, warm the sugar, syrup, and olive oil by microwaving at 30-second increments just until the sugar is dissolved.